Altoids: Tins

 The distinctive tins in which Altoids mints are packaged are often reused for other purposes.
 They have long been used as containers for household items like paper clips, coins, sewing materials and other small items.
+Many people make "Altoids Wallets" out of the tins, decorating the interior to add personalization.

 Altoids tins have also been popular with outdoor enthusiasts for many years as first-aid or mini survival kit containers.
 A name for these kits is Bug-Out Altoids Tins, or BOATs.

 The tins are sometimes used to house electronics projects.
 BeagleBone, a single-board computer made by Texas Instruments, is deliberately shaped with rounded corners to fit inside the tin.

-A Retrocomputing hobbyist computer, the Membership Card is a series of 1802/8080/Z80 based microcomputer kits, designed to fit in an Altoids tin, and CMoy pocket headphone amplifiers often use the containers as an enclosure.
+A retrocomputing hobbyist computer, the Membership Card is a series of 1802/8080/Z80 based microcomputer kits, designed to fit in an Altoids tin, and CMoy pocket headphone amplifiers often use the containers as an enclosure.

 The mintyPi is a kit that uses an Altoids tin to house a portable retro gaming machine.